umbraco/UmbracoDocs/10/umbraco-deploy/installation/install-configure.md

 {% endhint %}

 {% hint style="info" %}
-In order to deploy content based on certain rich core and community property editors - including Nested Content, Multi URL Picker and Block List Editor - there is one further NuGet package to install: `Umbraco.Deploy.Contrib`.
+In order to deploy content based on certain rich core and community property editors - including Multi URL Picker and Block List Editor - there is one further NuGet package to install: `Umbraco.Deploy.Contrib`.
 {% endhint %}

 When Umbraco Deploy has been installed, to be able to use it in the project you will need to create and add configuration for an API key.